Back to Library

 Mrs Midasfemale

-Narrator of the chapter, wife of a gold‑obsessed man
+Narrator of the chapter, married to a gold‑obsessed husband and drives him away

 Faustmale